unisi-tech/vision/README.md

 ![image](https://github.com/Claus1/cvtools/assets/1247062/979a167f-b6d2-493f-b08b-514150b921af)

-In this dialog you need to enter the selected query, the system will download all the images, add and open them in the New section.
+At the dialog you need to enter the selected query, the system will download images from Google references, add and open them in the New section.

-After this, the user must view and select the images by clicking on each one to transfer to the Group or Deleted sections.
+Then the user must view and select the images by clicking on each one to transfer to the Group or Deleted sections.

 ![image](https://github.com/Claus1/cvtools/assets/1247062/8cb1d9cf-7ab1-4348-bacb-ab34f5a42dc8)